Does Appraisal Toll the Statute of Limitations?

 The question is straightforward: while the appraisal process is pending, does the one-year suit limitation clock keep running?
 Or does invoking appraisal toll— meaning pause — the statute of limitations?

-The Statutory Framework: CCP § 2071 and the Standard Fire Policy
+The Statutory Framework: Insurance Code § 2071 and the Standard Fire Policy

 The Appraisal Provision:“In case the insured and this company shall fail to agree as to the actual cash value or the amount of loss, then, on the written request of either, each shall select a competent and disinterested appraiser and notify the other of the appraiser selected within 20 days of the request.”